 How Can You Make Your Money Go Farther?

 When costs are on the rise, it’s a good time to find new ways to get what you need — and within your budget.
 There may be cheaper alternatives like store brands for the essentials or keeping an eye on where you can buy the same product for a smaller cost – such as gasoline.
 Couponing is another way to bank savings.
 Review personal finance basics and take a hard look at your budget.
 What things can be cut?
 What can you do at home instead of paying for?
-Are you spending $5 or more a day on a latte instead of making coffee at home?

 How Can Inflation Impact Your Individual Investments?